-As in the case of the dwarf forms of the kowhai, it seems possible that the continued inbreeding of this species is, perhaps, leading to its gradual but sure extinction in the natural state, unless some change comes about in its mode of pollination.
+As in the case of the dwarf forms of the kowhai, it seems possible that the continued inbrecding of this species is, perhaps, leading to its gradual but sure extinction in the natural state, unless some change comes about in its mode of pollination.
 However, much field observation and cytological study is needed before any definite conclusions can be reached.

 Metrosideros spp.-Regarding Metrosideros lucida Thomson, (p.
-263) appears to be uncertain, for he writes: ". . . but are probably aided in their fertilization by the numerous tuis and honey-birds which frequent them for the sake of their honey."
+263) appears to be uncertain, for he writes: ". but are probably aided in their fertilization by the numerous tuis and honey-birds which frequent them for the sake of their honey."
 After much observation, I feel that none of the Metrosideros flowers are ornithophilous but are entomophilous.
 That nectarivorous birds visit unadapted flowers for the sake of the nectar there is no doubt, but they do so in the role of a 'thief' and are of no assistance to the plant, except by accident.
 As my observations are still incomplete, I must leave them for a future occasion.
 However, I cannot refrain from remarking that although there are many pohutukawas in flower in my neighbourhood, the tuis have not returned to the district.

-Phormium tenax Forst.-There appears to be no doubt that the flowers of Phormium tenax are adapted to cross-pollination by the tui.
+Phornium tenax Forst.-There appears to be no doubt that the flowers of Phormium tenax are adapted to cross-pollination by the tui.
 The peduncles and pedicels are rigid, affording suitable and convenient perching facilities.
 Further, it will be noticed that the flowers themselves are curved along the lower surface, and the opening of the perianth is always turned skywards.
 The curvature of the pistil and stamens conform to the lower curvature of the flower.
 The nectar is held in place between the trequetrous ovary and the bases of the stamens, and the position of the open flower prevents it from oozing out.
 Nectar is profuse.
-The stamens bunch together and lie adpressed against the lower surface of the perianth.
-They overtop the corolla.
-The style is shorter than the stamens and curves slightly more upwards, thus being free from contact with the anthers.
+The stamens bunch together and lie adpressed against the lower surface of the anthers.
 In this position the stigmatic surface contacts the 'brow' feathers of the visitor before the anthers, thus ensuring cross-pollinization if the head of the visitor is already dusted with pollen from a previous visit to another flower.